Green-Phys/green-mbtools/README.md

 ----------
 This package requires two levels of installation:
 * The python package can be installed using `python setup.py install`.
-* The Nevanlinna analytic continuation is set up as a C++ module.
-To build this module, run `cd Nevanlinna && make`.
+* The Nevanlinna analytic continuation is set up as a C++ extension module.
+In the new version of this package, no additional installation is required for the Nevanlinna module.

 Features
 ----------